The best early Black Friday deals at Walmart - NewsBreak

 ZDNet

+Monitors are one of those components that you can spend as much, or as little on as you want.
+While you generally get what you pay for, you should be paying for the right features, specs, and size for your specific needs.
+Are you an ultra-focused at-home worker that needs maximum screen real estate for complex projects?
+Maybe you just want a big, beautiful display for gaming, or media consumption.

-Black Friday robot vacuum deals: Score a Roomba for $290 -- over 55% off
+Black Friday robot vacuum deals: The Ecovacs Deebot N8+ is nearly 50% off

 This is the time of year when household budgets are stretched thin planning out holiday celebrations and gift giving.
 It's also the time of year when the deals really start to heat up as retailers fight for your hard earned dollars.
 As you attempt to wade through the sea of...